satpalsr/sdk/docs/server.matrix3.md

 </td><td>

 Creates a new `Matrix3` instance from a translation of identity matrix.
+This is used only when working with two-dimensional homogeneous coordinates, which is why the `translation` parameter is a `Vector2`<!-- -->.

 </td></tr>